ali-ali-ahmad/Coding-Dojo/WEB-FUNDAMENTALS/+js/Array-Challenge/README.md

 ```

 <h4>5.
 Fibonacci Array</h4>
-<p>Fibonacci numbers have been studied for years and appear often in nature.
-Write a function that will return an array of Fibonacci numbers up to a given length n.
+<p><a href="https://en.wikipedia.org/wiki/Fibonacci_number">Fibonacci</a> numbers have been studied for years and appear often in nature.
+Write a function that will return an array of Fibonacci numbers up to a given length <code>n</code>.
 Fibonacci numbers are calculated by adding the last two values in the sequence together.
-So if the 4th value is 2 and the 5th value is 3 then the next value in the sequence is 5.</p>
+So if the 4th value is <code>2</code> and the 5th value is <code>3</code> then the next value in the sequence is <code>5</code>.</p>

 ```javaScript
 function fibonacciArray(n) {